Evangelism methods. Are they a help or a hindrance?

 By Mark & Fiona Gilpin April 7, 2021

-The elephant in the church is that many Christians do not like doing evangelism.
-Yet there are God-given answers to any struggles we may have with evangelism.
+Many Christians do not like doing evangelism.
+Yet there are God-given answers.
 How does this relate to Jesus kingdom and how he and the apostles did evangelism?

 Different shaped lights